offbynull/learn/Bioinformatics/input/input.md

    "Coverage:" 1 1 2 2 3 3 3 3 3 3 3 3 3 2 2 1 1 1 1 1      1 2 3 4 5 5 5 5 5 5 5 5 5 5 5 5 4 3 2 1
    ```

    When read breaking, smaller k-mers result in better coverage_SEQ but also make the de Bruijn graph more tangled.
-The more tangled the de Bruijn is, the harder it is to infer the original sequence.
+The more tangled the de Bruijn is, the harder it is to infer the full sequence.

    In the example above, the average coverage_SEQ...